 Plus500 is one of the brokers with the widest choice of stocks in the world.
 It offers more than 2000 shares, including all the most important ones, listed on the main stock markets in the world.
-In particular, it offers over 1000 shares listed on Wall Street (New York) and as many of the other stock exchange indices, including the Italian FTSE MIB in Milan, in addition to the indices of Paris, London, Frankfurt, Madrid, Singapore, Tokyo and so on.
+In particular, it offers over 1000 shares listed on Wall Street (New York) and many of the other stock exchange indices, including the Italian FTSE MIB in Milan, in addition to the indices of Paris, London, Frankfurt, Madrid, Singapore, Tokyo and so on.

 For example, there is the possibility of trading on some stocks that are missing on many platforms, such as Ferrari shares.

 To see a wider list, just go to the section dedicated to the shares of the site of Plus500, where you can see the more than 2000 securities available.
+Lately it is legal to buy and sell shares of Cannabis in many countries.

-How to trade stocks on Plus500
+How to trade stocks on Plus500?

 - Enter the screen “Trade”

-- Scroll and find “Shares” category
+- Scroll down and find “Shares” category

 - Select the possible sub-category (for example “USA” or the initial if we want to trade on a security listed on the American stock exchange)